The Jury Process

 Coherence and Personal Identity: Does the work have a distinct personality?
 Do the pieces submitted represent a body of work that communicates an idea or voice; that unique vision that makes your work identifiable as yours.

-Your application for this jury is stronger if you present a collection of pieces that relate to each other.
+Your application for this jury is stronger if you present a collection of pieces that relate to each other, but are not identical.
 We recommend that you not mix functional and sculptural work in your application unless your artistic vision translates smoothly between these two types of work.
 However, this does not limit you from showing a diversity of work if you participate in the festival.

 Aesthetics: Jurors will consider both form and surface.
 Is the work visually interesting?
 Does it have emotional impact and vitality?